rawify/Fraction.js/README.md

 ---
 Returns the actual number without any sign information

+Fraction neg()
+---
+Returns the actual number with flipped sign

 Fraction add(n)
 ---
 Returns the sum of the actual number and the parameter n